-The inverted-cup shape of the Black Bird’s Nest Small pendant has a shade woven in China from repurposed bamboo strips.
+The inverted-cup shape of the Black Bird’s Nest Small pendant has a shade woven from repurposed bamboo strips.
 It is the creation of Ay Illuminate, a company that has garnered quite a reputation for using this material as a building block for its ethical fixtures woven by artisans in socially responsible enclaves.
 The Black Bird’s Nest also comes in medium, and both sizes come in natural.

 - Product Name